 If you’ve reached or exceeded the maximum speed, your hoverboard isn’t very safe, which is probably why it’s beeping.
 The machine is warning you of exceeding the maximum speed.

 If you’re riding faster than the maximum, the unit will begin to slow down, and it will beep to warn you that you’re riding too fast.

 3. Beeping and flashing

-The green light will start blinking when your device’s battery drains below 20%.
-But if the red light starts blinking, it’s a warning of a critically low battery.
+The green light will blink when your device’s battery drains below 20%.
+But if the red light starts blinking, it warns of a critically low battery.

 In that case, you need to charge your hoverboard right away to stop the beeping.
 Stop riding your device if you notice either of these lights flashing.